 How to plan a family road trip in Australia

-A definitive guide to anything and everything you need to know about road tripping with kids Down Under.
+A definitive guide to anything and everything you need to know about planning a road trip with your family in Australia.

-When it comes to road tripping with kids in Australia, your best bet is to plan ahead and avoid travelling too far in one day; try to stop at least every two hours at towns along the way.
-You’ll find pleasant parks and playgrounds in many regional towns where the kids can burn off some energy (and take a toilet break).
-Pack a ball or frisbee for the kids to play with while you unpack a picnic lunch.
-In summer, a visit to the town’s public swimming pool (which might be an ocean pool) or a quick dip or surf at the beach is a great way to keep everyone happy.
+When it comes to road tripping with kids in Australia, your best bet is to plan ahead and avoid travelling too far in one day; try to stop at least every two hours in towns or cities along the way.
+You’ll find pleasant parks and playgrounds in many regional towns where younger kids can burn off some energy (and take a toilet break).
+If you’re driving along the coast, cool off at a local swimming or ocean pool, or if you’ve got older kids in tow, swing by the beach to hit the surf.

-There are a few safety requirements to be aware of while planning your dream family road trip.
-Firstly, all children under the age of seven must be in an approved car seat or restraint – although this is determined by size, not age; adult seatbelts are designed for a minimum height of 145 centimetres (57 inches).
+There are a few safety requirements to be aware of during your family trip.
+Firstly, all children under the age of seven must be in an approved car seat or restraint – although this is determined by size, not age; adult seat belts are designed for a minimum height of 145 centimetres (57 inches).
 Most car hire companies will have baby seats/boosters/capsules for hire, but make sure you ask for one when you book, rather than when you pick up your vehicle.
 Children under the age of four must travel in the back seat.

-Also keep in mind that the driving age for teenagers varies from state to state – in Victoria the minimum unsupervised driving age is 18, it’s 16 years and six months in the Northern Territory, and 17 years in all other states.
-All drivers will need an International Driving Permit (IDP) unless your drivers licence is in English – check the fine print of your car hire agreement as many insist that all drivers be over 21.
+Keep in mind that the driving age for teenagers varies from state to state – in Victoria the minimum unsupervised driving age is 18, it’s 16 years and six months in the Northern Territory, and 17 years in all other states.
+All drivers will need an International Driving Permit (IDP) unless your driver’s license is in English – check the fine print of your car hire agreement as many insist that all drivers be over 21.